humanmade/altis-enhanced-search/docs/README.md

 When used in conjunction with the Media Rekognition feature, all images are processed for automatic keyword detection and stored in the search index too.

+All documents that are uploaded to the media library are also parsed and indexed.
+For example, if you upload a PDF file, the PDF content will be read and included in the search index.
+Searches for keywords and phrases that are included in the document will be then be included in search results.

+The follow document types are parsed and their content is added to the search index:

+- PDF
+- PPT
+- PPTX
+- XLS
+- XLSX
+- DOC
+- DOCX

 It is also possible to modify the specific fields stored for each post to provide extra search data that is not included by default.
 See [Search Index Modification](posts-index-modification.md) for details.

 Elasticsearch is used to provide the search index, as such as a developer you can make direct use of Elasticsearch for advanced feature development.
 See [Using Elasticsearch](using-elasticsearch.md) for details.